Cortisol and Testosterone: 20 Ways To Reduce Your Cortisol Levels Naturally

 Working out is a fantastic way to increase testosterone levels, and therefore lower cortisol levels, but there are certainly ways of training that cause cortisol levels to skyrocket.

-In terms of cortisol, endurance training results in the opposite of what you want.
+In terms of testosterone and cortisol, endurance training results in the opposite of what you want.

 2. Don’t Over-train

-While lifting weights and doing large power moves are great for testosterone levels, there is a threshold in the amount of allowable training for optimizing testosterone.
+While lifting weights and doing large power moves that incorporate a lot of muscle mass activation simultaneously are great for testosterone levels, there is a threshold in the amount of allowable training for optimizing testosterone.

-Many athletes that desire more training will take anabolic steroids to counteract the rising cortisol levels, steroids bring with them a slew of unwanted side effects.
+Many athletes that desire more training will take anabolic steroids to counteract the rising cortisol levels.
+What they don't consider is the fact that steroids bring with them a slew of unwanted side effects.

 Know your limits and recognize the signs.
-If you are training a lot and start to lose the “Morning Wood” that is a sign of overtraining and plummeting testosterone.
+If you are training a lot and start to lose the “Morning Wood” or begin to have digestive and sleeping problems you might be overtraining and throwing your testosterone and cortisol ratio out of whack.

 3. Be Cautious With the Gym